Go Ad-Free

 What can you do to keep your bones strong?
 If you get calcium from your diet and vitamin D from moderate sun exposure, you should have the nutritional foundation for bone health.
 Bones also respond to regular exercise such as running, walking, dancing or playing tennis.

-You can learn more about preventing bone loss in our Guide to Osteoporosis, while our Guide to Vitamin D Deficiency tells more about sources and doses of this very important vitamin.
+You can learn more in our Guide to Vitamin D and Optimal Health tells more about sources and doses of this very important vitamin.

 The USPSTF did not compare supplements and osteoporosis drugs.
 When possible, preventing bone loss with weight-bearing exercise, a diet rich in calcium from a variety of sources including green leafy vegetables (which also supply vitamin K, magnesium and other nutrients vital for stronger bones) and vitamin D from the sun or from fatty fish may be the best approach.
 Our interview (Show 752) with Michael Castleman, co-author of Building Bone Vitality: A Revolutionary Diet Plan to Prevent Bone Loss and Reverse Osteoporosis, and Walter Willett, MD, DrPH, Chairman of Nutrition at Harvard School of Public Health, may also be of interest.